ayarger/494_demos/cpp_composition_example/README.md

 ## Why?

 The Composition approach to code reuse and structuring is not limited to Unity and C# contexts.
-You can implement a basic Composition framework into existing C++ applications with fairly little effort, as demonstrated in this example.
+One may implement a basic Composition framework into existing C++ applications with fairly little effort, as demonstrated in this example.
 The primary steps are...

 1. Establish a base "Component" class.
 2. Establish a base "Entity" class that "holds" components somehow.